PokemonGoMap/RocketMap/docs/extras/Webhooks.md

 ## Types of Webhooks

 Pokemon Spawn webhooks are available.
-More webhooks should be on the way!
 If you're a developer, feel free to contribute by creating some more webhooks.

 | Name | Notes |
 |---|---|